stardreamer/the-one-memer/grabbers/reddit-grabber/README.md

 ## Notes

-Python library [ImageHash](https://pypi.org/project/ImageHash/) is used to compute [phash](https://en.wikipedia.org/wiki/Perceptual_hashing) of the image.
+Python library [ImageHash](https://pypi.org/project/ImageHash/) was used to compute [phash](https://en.wikipedia.org/wiki/Perceptual_hashing) of the image.